asmuth/clip/doc/getting_started.md

 Note that running `metricd` is entirely optional and for now we're only interested in the `metrictl` program.

-### Adding a metric
+## Adding a metric

-In contrast to some other systems, metrictools requires all metrics to be explicitly configured in a configuration file.
-You can find some discussion on why we think this is a good idea on the Data Model page.
+In contrast to some other systems, metrictools requires all metrics to be explicitly configured in a [configuration file](/documentation/configuration-file).
+You can find some discussion on why we think this is a good idea on the [data model](/documentation/data-model) page.
 To get started we need to create a simple configuration file.
 Save this to `~/.metrictl.conf`

     backend "sqlite:///tmp/test.sqlite"